ThorstenDoherr/searchengine/code/SearchEngine/searchengine.md

 <code>	\</preparer\></code>
 <code>\</searchengine\></code>

 The xml-file is initiated with the \<searchengine\> tag.
 A preparer definition starts with the \<preparer\> tag enclosing the preparer name within the \<type\> tag.
 All commands of the preparer follow in separate \<command\> tags.
 A command has a name in the \<com\> tag and may have numbered parameters in corresponding \<para\#\> tags, i.e. \<para3\> for the 3rd parameter.
 Parameters are usually numbers or strings.
 Because any command will only be applied on already harmonized data, the parameters will always be automatically harmonized before they become a part of a preparer definition.
+You can omitt some parameter including the tags for the default value (see description).
 If a preparer consists of only one command the preparer definition and the command can be put together into the \<preparer\> tag (see last preparer definition in the structure example).
+You can integrate comments by enclosing them with the "\<!--" and "-->" tags.

 The following commands are available: